 Lisa Famularo: Another thing I hear from CLAS majors is that they don’t know where to start in planning for a career or reaching a career goal.
 We want to make sure that students’ hesitation in not knowing how where to start doesn’t prevent them from reaching their goals.
-The CCD is here for that, but we know that staff and faculty on campus can fill that role as well.
+The Center for Career Development is here for that, but we know that staff and faculty on campus can fill that role as well.

 Read the full interview: Two New Career Consultants Join CLAS